jason-p-pickering/pootle/docs/server/project_setup.rst

 Update strings for existing project
 -----------------------------------

-Whenever you update your software you might introduce new strings that require translation, or remove or change some of the previously existing strings.
-Independently of what happened, you will be generating a new :file:`templates.pot` if there is any string change.
+Often times, changes to language templates will be made in the software  or project which you are translating in Pootle.
+Developers may introduce new strings or deprecate older ones.
+When this situation occurs, you will need to generate a new :file:`templates.pot` whenever there have been any changes to the messages contained in the template file.
+After that, all of the translation files on diskwill need to be updated, to bring the translations into syncwith the templates, ensuring that new messages have been added, and to remove  messages have been deprecated from the translation files.
+Lastly, the Pootle translation database will need to be brought into sync with the files located on the disk.
+We describe this process in the following steps.

+First, you will need to ensure that your updated template file has been placed into the :setting:`POOTLE_TRANSLATION_DIRECTORY`.
-If that is the case you must place that file within your project's directory in :setting:`POOTLE_TRANSLATION_DIRECTORY`, replacing the file with the same name.
+Once you have recieved or generated the new :file:`templates.pot` place that file within your project's directory in :setting:`POOTLE_TRANSLATION_DIRECTORY`, replacing the file with the same name.
-Then run the following so Pootle picks up the new template changes:
+After that, invoke the following command which will update the template translations in the Pootle database.

 .. code-block:: console

     $ pootle update_stores --project=my-project --language=templates

-This far you only got the updated templates with all the new changes into Pootle, where the removed strings are now gone, new strings have being added and changed strings have been pulled too.

-Now you need to update the other languages in the project.
+This command will ensure that new strings are added to the project and any strings which have been removed from the templates are marked as deprecated, and thus will not be available for translation.

+After the template language has been updated, each of the translation files will need to be brought into sync with the template.
 The first step is to save to disk all the translations for the project that currently are in Pootle
 database: